 How to Prove a False and Defamatory Statement

-A defamation lawsuit is invalid if the statement is true or purely an opinion.
-You must prove that the defamatory statement is objectively false.
+A defamation lawsuit in Minnesota is invalid if the statement is true or purely an opinion.
+You must provide evidence beyond a reasonable doubt that the defamatory statement is objectively false.

 For example: